JohnAntonios/deco1008-tutorial-guides/_posts/2020-10-04-wk7-tutorial.md

     You will notice that there is nothing but a single line!

-15. Zoom out and pan upwards (the controls are exectly like moving the viewport), you will see your keyframes!
+15. Zoom out and pan upwards (the controls are exactly like moving the viewport), you will see your keyframes!

     ![Step 2 - Image 1]({{site.baseurl}}/assets/images/wk7-tutorial/step4-image24.png)